Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Content Marketing Manager @ Baselane

-This guide explains how the LLC QBI deduction works for real estate investors in 2026 and beyond, so you can plan your tax strategy with confidence.
+In this guide, we explain how the LLC QBI deduction works for LLCs with multiple properties and how to plan your tax strategy with confidence.

 Key takeaways